SPEED MENU - click on the subject below to get there quickly

 If an individual forgets or misplaces his or her permit, a temporary permit for the Edwardsville or East St. Louis campuses may be obtained from Parking Services.
 Temporary permits for the School of Dental Medicine may be purchased at the Business Office.
 A temporary permit authorizes parking in a lot corresponding to the permit originally purchased.
 The rate is $2 per day.
 Until a temporary permit can be obtained, the motorist may pay to park at a meter or in Lot B. Temporary permits may also be purchased online.

 Short-term temporary (seasonal) employees who work for no more than ten (10) consecutive work days per year may be issued complimentary parking passes by the employing unit.
 Passes may be requested from Parking Services.
 On the eleventh (11th) consecutive day of employment, the individual must purchase a parking permit.

 These 10-day permits are also made available for new employees, so they have more time to decide which lot they prefer prior to purchasing a permit.
 Contact Parking Services for further information about complimentary permits.

 Designated motorcycle and moped parking is located in most lots.
 Only one motorcycle may be parked in a single space.
 Motorcycles may not be parked in automobile spaces on the Edwardsville campus.
 Properly registered motorcycles and mopeds may be parked in automobile spaces on the Alton and East St. Louis campuses.
-Each motorcycle must be parking in a lot which corresponds to the color of the permit.
+Each motorcycle must be parked in a lot which corresponds to the color of the permit.
 The permit must be displayed in a lockable case available through Parking Services.
 The initial case is free, additional cases are available for $20.